-Rather than use a dryer after washing your hair, squeeze out excess water then smooth Seal into your damp hair and allow it to air-dry.
-If you need to speed up the process try patting down your hair with a microfibre cloth and/or wrapping it in an old t-shirt – these methods are more gentle than blowdrying and will cause less friction and breakage than using a cotton towel.
+Rather than use a dryer after washing your hair, squeeze out excess water then smooth Seal into your damp hair and allow it to air dry.
+If you need to speed up the process try patting down your hair with a microfibre towel turban and/or wrapping it in an old t-shirt – these methods are more gentle than blowdrying and will cause less friction and breakage than using a cotton towel.

 It is also important to be aware of temperature when washing.
 Continuous use of excessively hot water when shampooing will cause dryness and even breakage, so be careful when washing to use lukewarm rather than hot water.

 Always use a heat protector spray or serum any time you expose your hair to heat whether than be from straighteners or a blow-dryer.

 Bonus Tip for heat damaged hair